Skip to Main Content

 Requiring Kent State Logins for Surveys

 For some of your surveys, you may wish to restrict access to only verified Kent State users.
 For example, if you're an instructor, you may want to create a survey or quiz for your course, and want assurance that only students enrolled in the course have completed the survey.
-If you're an administrator, you may wish to create an anonymous feedback survey, but want to make sure that no one from outside Kent State can complete the survey.
+If you're an administrator, you may wish to create a feedback survey, but want to make sure that no one from outside Kent State can complete the survey.

 Directions